kentv0/academic-projects/README.md

     | ```>=``` | Check if left operand is greater than or equal to right operand |
     | ```<=``` | Check if left operand is less than or equal to right operand    |
 ### Logical Operators
+* The following table shows the three logical operators supported by Java

     | Operator | Description | Example (a=1, b=0)|
     |:--------:|:------------|:------------------|